marcysutton/a11ycamp-jekyll/propose-a-session.md

 - Standards and Guidelines
 - Assistive Technologies

-On the day of the event, we’ll mix submissions from the group in with your proposals to facilitate the most effective use of the day we can.
-It’s okay to submit more than one session, however, we can’t guarantee yours will be accepted.
+On the day of the event, we'll come together as a group to hear everyone's session ideas and vote on our favorites.
+You can suggest a topic to lead, or for someone else to lead.
+The people in attendance will decide which sessions are the most interesting and applicable for the day.
+Come to the event and shape the outcome with your passions and interests!

 Goals for the day include: